 1. Show respect towards the community, members, affiliates, allies and opponents.
 We will participate in operations with others and must show respect and professionalism.
 If an issue arises, we can discuss it in private council and can include appropriate parties if needed.

-2. We are an equal opportunity organization and we WILL NOT tolerate discrimination of any kind within our ranks.
+2. We are an equal opportunity organization and we WILL NOT tolerate discrimination or harassment of any kind within our ranks.
 Anyone that violates this rule will be addressed accordingly which may include, but is not limited to, a demotion, suspension or removal from the organization.
 In a case where it is unclear, members will meet, review and determine the best course of action.
 (Refer to rule 1)

 3. Communication is one of the single most important considerations of the organization.
 Please join us in Spectrum or Discord upon applying through the provided links.
 This is an easy way to keep everyone, including yourself, informed and a way to participate and get to know other members and the community.